Scheduling in Queueing Systems with Uncertain and Evolving Holding Costs: Markovian Ski-Rental, Fluid Relaxation, and Our Algorithm

 Our algorithm $\alg$ (Algorithm~\ref{algo:pafou}) consists of an offline training component and an online scheduling component.
 In the offline training component, $\alg$ computes the optimal capacity dual $\gamma^{\star}$ with the following single-variable optimization problem:

 This problem gives the optimal capacity dual $\gamma^\star$ by the form of $D^\star(\gamma)$ in Lemma~\ref{lem:dual-structure}.
 A subroutine of solving $\gamma^\star$ is the calculation of the cost-to-go functions $V(\gamma,\cdot)$ and $V^f(\gamma,\cdot)$ given $\gamma$.
 Computationally, they are solvable with time complexity linear in $|\set{S}|$ via the Bellman equation \eqref{eq:bellman} and the tree structure of the Markov chain.
 In practice, we rely on approximate dynamic programming techniques that Section~\ref{sec:numerics} further discusses.
 The output of the training component is an index for any state $i$ as in \eqref{eq:index-alg}: $\ind_{\alg}(i)=c(i)+V^f(\gamma^\star, i).$ In the online scheduling component, $\alg$ operates as an index algorithm.
 For a period $t$, $\alg$ assigns to each waiting job $j \in \set{Q}(t)$ an index $\ind_{\alg}(S_j(t))$ based on its current state and serves jobs in a decreasing order of their indices.
-Technically, two states can have the same indices and we assume a \emph{consistent} tie-breaking rule such that the algorithm always prioritizes one state over the other state.
-A consistent tie-breaking rule can be, e.g., assigning a unique identifier to each state and comparing the identifier for two states with the same indices.
+Technically, two states can have the same indices.
+We assume a \emph{consistent} tie-breaking rule such that the algorithm always prioritizes one state over the other state.
+This rule, e.g., assigns unique identifiers to states and compares the identifier for two states with the same indices.